casassg/events-landing/projects.md

 **Main Contact:** Graduate Committee representatives

 **History:**
+- 01 November 2021: Graduate Committee is considering waiving PMP requirement for students with work experience who have taken the internship class.
+Committee representatives have sent out a survey to students to get their feedback on the proposal.
 - Spring 2021: Majority of work on this project completed before tracking began.

 <!--- Template